springfall2008/batpred/docs/customisation.md

 ![image](https://github.com/springfall2008/batpred/assets/48591903/aa668cc3-60fc-4956-8619-822f09f601dd)

-The **select.predbat_manual_discharge** selector can be used to manually force a discharge within a 30 minute slot in the same way as the manual force charge feature.
+The **select.predbat_manual_export** selector can be used to manually force an export within a 30 minute slot in the same way as the manual force charge feature.
-The force discharge takes priority over force charging.
+The force export takes priority over force charging.

-The **select.predbat_manual_idle** selector is used to force Predbat to idle mode during a 30 minute slot, this implies no forced grid charging or discharging of the battery.
+The **select.predbat_manual_demand** selector is used to force Predbat to demand mode during a 30 minute slot, this implies no forced grid charging or exporting of the battery.
 House load will be supplied from solar, or from the battery if there is insufficient solar, or grid import if there is insufficient battery charge.
 This is described as 'ECO' Mode for GivEnergy inverters but other inverters use different terminology.

 The **select.predbat_manual_freeze_charge** selector is used to force Predbat to freeze charge during a 30 minute slot, this implies the battery will not discharge and hold at the current level.
 The grid maybe used if solar is not enough to cover the load.

-The **select.predbat_manual_freeze_discharge** selector is used to force Predbat to freeze discharge during a 30 minute slot, this implies the battery will not charge but will still discharge for the house load.
+The **select.predbat_manual_freeze_export** selector is used to force Predbat to freeze export during a 30 minute slot, this implies the battery will not charge but will still discharge for the house load.
 Any solar will be exported to the grid.

 When you use the manual override features you can only select times in the next 18 hours, the overrides will be removed once their time